 One of the best ways to gain knowledge while relaxing is by reading a book or watching a new documentary.

-It is a downtime you can enjoy – without feeling guilty – new documentaries you’ve long time wanted to watch
+It is downtime and you can enjoy – without feeling guilty – the fashion documentaries you’ve long time wanted to watch.

 Take this time for yourself to unwind and learn new things.

 Below I’ve gathered some highly recommended educational content provided by the University of Oxford.

 I’ve also put together some excellent documentaries looking at animal cruelty, pollution, and much more.

 Just make sure you guys check them out, I promise you’ll be so much more informed and knowledgeable after.

 ‘Curious Minds’ – Free content provided by Oxford University.

 We all have something new we would like to learn.

 A new language, a new skill, to paint, do photography, how to become a fashion designer, this is the best time to start.